 This will make weight loss so much easier.

-Balancing your metabolism has nothing to do with eating less or working out more or cutting out carbs.
+Balancing your metabolism has nothing to do with cutting out carbs or going on an extreme diet.

 In fact, that’s the opposite of what you need to do to heal your metabolism and optimize your thyroid.